 - Unsweetened shredded coconut – you can also sub with crispy rice cereal

 - Cashews, roughly chopped – feel free to sub any other nuts you like

 - chocolate chips

-How to make Pumpkin Oatmeal Bars
+How to make Pumpkin Granola Bars

 - HEAT UP THE WET INGREDIENTS: For this recipe, we start by heating up the cashew butter, coconut nectar and coconut oil in a large saucepan over medium heat.
 Allow to bubble and simmer for 1 minute, until mixture has thickened, while continuously stirring (to avoid burning and sticking).
 If you’re not a fan of cashew butter, feel free to switch it out with your favorite nut or seed butter.